icec-stella/gis/README.md

 # Walmart-LINAC Analysis Tool

-This is a web-based mapping tool to analyze the proximity of Walmart stores to LINAC (Linear Accelerator) facilities across the United States.
-It provides an interactive map to visualize the locations and offers analytical tools to determine coverage.
+This is a web-based mapping tool that analyzes the proximity of Walmart stores to LINAC Centers across the United States.
+It provides an interactive map to visualize the locations and offers analytical tools to determine coverage and gaps.

 ## Features